Press Contact: Kelsey Davenport, Nonproliferation Analyst, (202) 463-8270 x102

 The global stockpile of highly enriched uranium (HEU) and separated plutonium is estimated at approximately 2,000 tons.
 While the vast majority of that material is located in a handful of countries, namely the United States and Russia, the summit process recognizes the threat of nuclear terrorism as a serious global issue, requiring transnational cooperation.
 There have been 16 confirmed cases of unauthorized possession of HEU or plutonium documented by the IAEA’s Illicit Trafficking Database since 1993, primarily in the former Soviet Union.

 The summit process has featured two summits in Washington in 2010 and in Seoul in 2012, as well as several preparatory meetings between high-level national summit coordinators or sherpas.
-A third summit is scheduled for 2014 hosted by the Netherlands and fourth summit will be held in Washington in 2016.
+A third summit is scheduled for 2014 hosted by the Netherlands and fourth summit will be held in the United States in 2016.

 The first Nuclear Security Summit was held in Washington, D.C., April 12-13, 2010.
 Forty-seven national delegations as well as the heads of the United Nations, the International Atomic Energy Agency (IAEA) and the European Union attended.
 With 38 nations represented at the head of state or head of government level, the gathering was the largest of its kind hosted by a U.S. President since 1945.

 In order to build upon these efforts, the summit concluded with a communiqué embracing the goal of securing the world’s vulnerable weapons-useable nuclear material within four years, and a work plan, which identified existing international agreements and resources that are available to countries as they work to secure or eliminate their civilian stockpiles of this material.